pconrad-fb/restructured-dreams/source/rest/tables.rst

 Tables
 ======

-reStructuredText has a bunch of different ways to create tables.
+reStructuredText includes a number of different ways to create tables.
 There are two standard syntaxes (grid tables and simple tables) and three directives.

 Grid tables
 --------------

-Grid tables are a little worky to create, but offer fairly sophisticated syntax.
-For example , cells can span rows or columns, and each cell contains a block which means you can do lots of things inside a cell.
+Grid tables are a little cumbersome to create, but offer fairly sophisticated syntax.
+Cells can span rows or columns.
+Each cell contains a block, which means you can do lots of things inside a cell.

 Example: